sumitbhagirath/news-list-and-owl-slider-wordpres-plugin-/readme.txt

 == Screenshots ==

+1. Listing all news in admin
+2. Add new news
+3. News and slider settings
-1. Display News with grid view
+4. Display News with grid view
-2. A complate view with comments
-3. Display News with List view
+5. Display News with List view
-4. Add new news
-5. Single News view
-6. Also work with Gutenberg shortcode block.

 == Changelog ==
 = 1.1.0 =
 * Initial release.

+== Upgrade Notice ==

+= 1.0 =
+Initial release.